jspinak/brobot/docs/docs/API/state structure/introduction.md

 ---

 # Building The State Structure
 Brobot version 1.0.2+
-Requires the dependency JavaPoet, which write Java code.
+Requires the dependency JavaPoet, which writes Java code.
-In Gradle: `implementation group: 'com.squareup', name: 'javapoet', version: '1.9.0'`
+`implementation group: 'com.squareup', name: 'javapoet', version: '1.9.0'`

 ## What is the State Structure

 The State Structure is the collection of State and StateTransitions classes that defines your environment and allows Brobot to move around it.

-## Automate Building the State Structure
+## Building the State Structure

 Brobot can build the State Structure for you.
 To do this, it takes and saves a collection of screenshots while you are working in your target environment and